-If you would like to schedule an appointment at HHWS, call (517) 750-6352, email holtonhealth@arbor.edu or go to arbor.studenthealthportal.com or stop by our office located on the lower level of the Student Life Center.
-If you would like to make an appointment for counseling services, email our Director of Counseling Services at carrie.dashner@arbor.edu.
+If you would like to schedule an appointment at HHWS, call 517-750-6352, email holtonhealth@arbor.edu, call 517-750-6352 or stop by our office located on the lower level of the Kresge Student Life Center.

 All patient information, including all visit information is kept 100% confidential.
 No Spring Arbor University staff, faculty, employee, family member, friend, or other individual is allowed access to your health records or information regarding treatment at HHWS, unless you give explicit written authorization.
 The only exception is when there is known and plausible cause of endangerment to yourself or others.